nilleb/adb-expertise-locator/README.md

 - exclude from the texts the authors section
 - should be middle names considered? (edwin e david is the same author than edwin david)?
 - consider grouped keywords (eg. recognize "board approved", "terms and conditions")
+- \n\n should be considered as a strong line separator and we should not cross it (eg. Sustainable \n\nS.
+Lee)

+## todo

+- format the document on the ui
+- persist the query as a SPA parameter
+- add a route to display a single document